logan-berner/LandsatTS/README.md

 ## 1\.
 Installation

-You can install the package via `devtools` as follows:
+You can install the package using `devtools` as follows:

 ``` r
 # install.packages("devtools")